Armageddon (1998) / Action-Sci Fi

 MPAA Rated: PG-13 for sensuality and brief language

 Running Time: 151 min.

 Cast: Bruce Willis, Ben Affleck, Liv Tyler, Steve Buscemi, Billy Bob Thornton, Will Patton, William Fichtner, Owen Wilson, Michael Clarke Duncan, Peter Stormare, Keith David, Jason Isaacs

 The plot: An asteroid the size of Texas is hurtling towards Earth, which will surely result in the termination of all life on the planet.
 The high-ups in NASA devise a plan to split the asteroid into two parts that will send each piece off the path of Earth's demise.
-In order to do this they call upon the help of deep core oil driller named Harry Stamper and his crew to go up to the asteroid to drill a hole deep enough to place a nuclear warhead in and blow the rock apart.
-In what the screenwriter feels is a necessary subplot, one of crewmen is getting it on with his Stamper's daughter and they will soon be married should the mission be successful.
+In order to do this they call upon the help of deep core oil driller named Harry Stamper (Willis, Mercury Rising) and his crew to go up to the asteroid to drill a hole deep enough to place a nuclear warhead in and blow the rock apart.
+In what the screenwriters feel is a necessary subplot, one of crewmen (Affleck, Phantoms) is getting it on with his Stamper's daughter (Tyler, U Turn) and they will soon be married should the mission be successful.

-The best parts: Billy Bob Thornton's performance, the outstanding special effects, the occasionally funny dialogue, Michael Bay's nice touches in a few scenes, and a well-done beginning and end.
+The best parts: Billy Bob Thornton's (Primary Colors, Princess Mononoke) performance, the outstanding special effects, the occasionally funny dialogue, Michael Bay's nice touches in a few scenes, and a well-done beginning and end.

 All in all, I suppose it's entertaining enough to view at least once, but $140 million dollars could really have been better spent on other material.